rajeshsureshthakur/Lending_Club_Case_Study/README.md

-# Lendinf Club Case Study
+# Lending Club Case Study
 > To identify the risky loan applicants from a given Dataset.